 Summary of Table Service Functionality

-The Table service REST API is compliant with the REST API provided by WCF Data Services, with some differences, as described in the following sections.
+The Table service REST API is compliant with the OData Protocol Specification, with some differences, as described in the following sections.

-The Table service extends the functionality of WCF Data Services in the following ways.
+The Table service extends the functionality of OData in the following ways.

-For more information about authenticating requests, see Authentication for the Windows Azure Storage Services.
+For more information about authenticating requests, see Authentication for the Azure Storage Services.

 Note that the total time allotted to the request for scheduling and processing the query is 30 seconds, including the five seconds for query execution.